 Does it need it?

-Assuming you din’t spill something on it or touched it with dirty hands, you should be fine.
+Assuming you didn’t spill something on it or touched it with dirty hands, you should be fine.
 There will still likely be some light hand oils on it, but for the most part that won’t be noticeable.
-You can skip ahead straight to ironing.
+Unless it’s one of those huge projects you’ve had your hands all over for literal years, you can skip ahead straight to ironing.

 Is it color fast?